If you’re planning a trip to stunning Aotearoa, then our list of the best places to visit in New Zealand will help you with all your travel plans!

 Mount Cook (Aoraki)

-One of the most spectacular places to visit in New Zealand.
+This is one of the most spectacular places to visit in New Zealand.
 If you are lucky enough to be here on a day with clear blue skies then prepare to be amazed.

 The SH80 that runs parallel to Lake Pukaki gives you the first glimpse of the highlight of the Southern Alps.